coderefinery/git-intro/_episodes/02-basics.md

 +* enjoy!
 ```

-Now first stage each change, then commit it (what happens when we leave out the `-m` flag?):
+Now first stage and commit each change separately (what happens when we leave out the `-m` flag?):

 ```shell
 $ git add ingredients.txt